 sweeping movements of your foot.
 Train both

-sides of the ankle when you do this.
+sides of each ankle when you do this.
 Left to

 right, right to left, etc.